EnableX/voice-outbound-bridge-on-connect/README.md

-# **Basic Client Examples to demonstrate Outbound Calls using Enablex Voice APIs. **
+# **Basic Client Examples to demonstrate Outbound Calls with call bridging using Enablex Voice APIs. **
-This example contains instructions how users can initiate Outbound Calls.
+This example contains instructions how users can initiate Outbound Calls and bridge the call to another number.

 ## Pre-requisite